Biduality and Reflexivity in Positive Characteristic: Abstract

 \section{Abstract}

 The biduality and reflexivity theorems are known to hold for projective varieties defined over fields of characteristic zero, and to fail in positive characteristic.
-The first theorem states that the dual of a projective variety’s dual is the variety itself, and the second that the conormal varieties of a projective variety and its dual are the same.
 In this article we construct a notion of reflexivity and biduality in positive characteristic by generalizing the ordinary tangent space to the notion of $h$-tangent spaces.
 The ordinary reflexivity theory can be recovered as the special case $h=0$, of our theory.
 Several varieties that are not ordinary reflexive or bidual become reflexive in our extended theory.

 \keywords{Duality, quantum Lagrangian manifolds, finite characteristic}

 \subjclass[2010]{14N05,14G17,11G15}